-He had been my instructor in the sword, which was probably the only reason I could anticipate him at all.
+He had been my instructor in the sword and in all weapons, which was probably the only reason I could anticipate him at all.
 I knew many of his moves.
 The only problem was, he had taught me most of mine.

 He was still missing his right arm.
 The mechanical prosthesis I had borrowed from Tir-na Nog’th was history, of course, having evaporated ages ago in a duel with a ghost.
 But I saw now that he’d replaced the lost silver appendage with a device of steel.
 The fingers of this one did not flex or grip in an unnerving imitation of living flesh as had the one of old, but he managed all the same to use it expertly when needed for added balance and control of the orange-gleaming edge that just then was sweeping down toward my belly.
 My parry was fast, desperate, for such an obvious line of attack could only be his second intention.
 Sure enough, his attack twisted upward so quickly that again I nearly lost my hand at the wrist.
 I think he smiled slightly as my attempt to envelop his blade failed, but managed to throw off the strategy he’d been working on.

 The movements of his blade, so fast as to sometimes be nearly invisible, seemed to me almost relaxed, even playful, fast as they were.
 Our swords danced in the air over the desk, yet nothing on the desk itself was disturbed, not even the candle when Benedict’s blade bit through its flame.
 Attack, parry, riposte, the rhythm of this encounter familiar, taking me back to times we had fenced in the courtyard.
 As though my brother were providing yet another lesson, forcing me to resort to every skill he had taught me.